SudoPacman244/AlgoTraderX/README.md

 TWILIO_PHONE_NUMBER = 'your_twilio_phone_number'

-	•	Advanced users: Consider using environment variables or a secure config file to store sensitive keys more securely.
+	•	Advanced Tip: Store keys in environment variables or a secure config file for added security.

 	4. Save Your Changes:
 	•	Press Ctrl + S (Windows) or Cmd + S (macOS) to save.

-Step 5: Changing the Python Interpreter in Visual Studio Code (If Needed)
+Step 5: Setting the Python Interpreter in VS Code (If Needed)

-If VS Code doesn’t automatically recognize the correct Python environment, you can set it manually.
+Sometimes, VS Code may not automatically select the correct Python environment.
+Here’s how to set it manually.

 	1. Open the Command Palette:
 	•	Press Ctrl + Shift + P (Windows) or Cmd + Shift + P (macOS).
 	2. Select “Python: Select Interpreter”:
-	•	Type “Python: Select Interpreter” in the search bar and select it.
+	•	Type “Python: Select Interpreter” and select it from the list.
-	3. Choose Your Environment:
+	3. Choose the trading_bot Environment:
-	•	Find and select the trading_bot environment from the list.
-This ensures VS Code uses the correct Python version and libraries.
+	•	Find and select the trading_bot environment.
+This ensures VS Code uses the correct version of Python and libraries.

 Step 6: Running the Trading Bot